AdamRiesel/Quick-Make-Commands/README.md

 # Quick-Make-Commands
-This has some quick and easy ways to make c++ and ros projects build
+This has some quick and easy ways to make c++ and ros projects build.
+Primarily useful for MTRX3760 Mechatronic Systems Design

 ## Usage
 1. Git clone to anywhere you like